lmapii/practical-zephyr/04_practice/readme.md

 └── prj.conf
 ```

 The `prj.conf` remains empty for now, and the `CMakeLists.txt` only includes the necessary boilerplate to create a Zephyr application with a single `main.c` source file.
-As an application, we'll a `main` function that simply puts the MCU back to sleep at fixed intervals:
+As an application, we have a `main` function that simply puts the MCU back to sleep at fixed intervals:

 ```c
 #include <zephyr/kernel.h>